 of Federal Poverty Level

-CMS reporting shows that West Virginia’s overall Medicaid population (meaning individuals eligible and enrolled under pre-ACA eligibility requirements plus those eligible and enrolled under the ACA’s expansion criteria) is up 66% between 2013 (pre-ACA) and July 2021.
-Over 588,000 people were enrolled in Medicaid and CHIP in West Virginia as of July 2021, and nearly a third of that population was enrolled under the ACA’s Medicaid expansion guidelines.
+CMS reporting shows that West Virginia’s overall Medicaid population grew by 80% between 2013 (pre-ACA) and late 2022.
+Nearly 641,000 people were enrolled in Medicaid and CHIP in West Virginia as of late 2022, and over a third of that population ( 223,596 people) was enrolled under the ACA’s Medicaid expansion guidelines.